The critical variational setting for stochastic evolution equations: Main results

 \subsection{Continuous dependence on initial data}

-Now that we also have global existence of solutions, we can consider the question whether one has continuous dependence on the initial data.
+Now that we also have global existence and uniqueness of solutions, we can consider the question whether one has continuous dependence on the initial data (in other words, global well-posedness of \eqref{eq:SEE}).
 This indeed turns out to be the case in the setting of both of the above results.
 In the case where the monotonicity

 holds, continuous dependence is immediate from It\^{o}'s formula (see \cite[Proposition 4.2.10]{LR15}).
-The following result requires no monotonicity conditions at all, and only assumed the conditions we already imposed for global existence and uniqueness: \begin{theorem}[Continuous dependence on initial data I] Suppose that the conditions of Theorem \ref{thm:globalclas} hold.
+The following result requires no monotonicity conditions at all, and only assumed the conditions we already imposed for global existence and uniqueness: \begin{theorem}[Continuous dependence on initial data] Suppose that the conditions of Theorem \ref{thm:globalclas} or \ref{thm:globaleta0} hold.
 Let $u$ and $u_n$ denote the unique global solutions to \eqref{eq:SEE} with strongly $\F_0$-measurable initial values $u_0$ and $u_{0,n}$, respectively.
-Suppose that $u_{0,n}\to u_0$ in probability.
+Suppose that $\|u_{0,n}- u_0\|_{H}\to 0$ in probability as $n\to \infty$.
 Let $T\in (0,\infty)$.
 Then

-If additionally, $\sup_{n\geq 1}\|u_{0,n}\|_{L^2(\Omega;H)}<\infty$ then for any $q\in (0,2)$
+If additionally $\sup_{n\geq 1}\E\|u_{0,n}\|_{H}^2<\infty$, then for any $q\in (0,2)$

-\end{theorem} The same continuous dependence result holds under the weaker coercivity condition and additional growth conditions on $B$ as in Theorem \ref{thm:globaleta0}. \begin{theorem}[Continuous dependence on initial data II] Suppose that the conditions of Theorem \ref{thm:globaleta0} hold.
-Let $u$ and $u_n$ denote the unique global solutions to \eqref{eq:SEE} with strongly $\F_0$-measurable initial values $u_0$ and $u_{0,n}$, respectively.
-Suppose that $u_{0,n}\to u_0$ in probability.
-Let $T\in (0,\infty)$.
-Then

 \end{theorem}